Krande/code-aster-copy/conda/win_compatibility_issues/character_len_mismatch_zk16.md

 # ZK16

-The following is an error message raised when compiling with `ifort`.
+The following is an error message raised when compiling with `ifix`.
 The error message is not present when compiling using gfortran on linux.

 `error #7938: Character length argument mismatch.
 [ZK16]`